 - Place muffin halves cut side down on an ungreased baking sheet.
 Broil 4 in. from the heat for 2-3 minutes or until lightly toasted.
-Serve pork with muffins; top with slaw.
+Serve pork with muffins and, if desired, lime wedges; top with slaw.
 Yield: 6 servings.

 Reviews for Conga Lime Pork

 "I serve this often now because my family love the variety of flavors..This dish really makes the taste buds sing!
 The only thing I do differently/ add is I serve the meat n sauce over rice ...& the slaw is a side to it.
 Also to tame down the heat of the Chipotle I add only 1 pepper and the sauce.
 Other than that. ..it's terrific just as is!
 What a super recipe for the days you need a kick start to give your old taste buds a new adventure.
 Give it a try you'll see what I mean.
 Thanks TOH for another great keeper recipe!"